 Academic Policies

-The International Law Programs (ILP) in International Business Law (IBL) and Public International Law (PIL) are offered each May and June by the Queen’s University Faculty of Law.
+The International Law Program (ILP), with streams in International Business Law (IBL), International Environmental Law (IEL), and Public International Law (PIL), is offered each May and June by the Queen’s University Faculty of Law.

 Admissions

-1. The ILP are open to students in good standing who have completed at least one year in a JD, LLB or equivalent law program at an accredited Canadian or American university or a university with which Queen's is an exchange partner.
-Other applicants with a suitable academic or professional background in a related area may be admitted at the discretion of the Academic Director.
+- The ILP is open to students in good standing who have completed at least one year in a JD, LLB, or equivalent law program at an accredited Canadian or American university or a university with which Queen's is an exchange partner.
+Other applicants with a suitable academic or professional background in a related area may be admitted at the discretion of the Academic Directors.

 Enrolment